 Use this type of path to obtain the data from a file or a set of files located in a HDFS file system.
-You can also use this path type with other routes if there is a connector for Hadoop.
+You can also use this file system type for Hadoop-compatible storage.

-Find information about the Filters tab in Compressed or Encrypted Data Sources; filters work the same way for any type of path (local, HTTP, FTP…).
+Filters: Find information about filters in Compressed or Encrypted Data Sources; filters work the same way for any type of path (local, HTTP, FTP…).

 In URI, enter the path you want to obtain the data from.
 It can point to a file or a directory and you can use interpolation variables (see section Paths and Other Values with Interpolation Variables).